Premarital Counseling: What It Is And Why You Should Do It?

 Different Types and Techniques of Premarital Counseling

-Depending on your religious background, your reasons for seeking counseling before marriage, and the personality of you and your partner there are different types of pre-marriage counseling you can partake in.
+Depending on your religious background, your reasons for seeking counseling before marriage, and the personality of you and your partner, there are different types of pre-marriage counseling you can partake in.
 Choosing the right type of professional counseling for you and your significant other can greatly increase its effectiveness and the benefit you get out of the experience.

 Religious premarital counseling - Many religious institutions require couples to attend some sort of counseling before performing the marriage ceremony.
-If you are planning on getting married in a house of worship check with whoever will be performing the ceremony beforehand to see what requirements they have.
+If you are planning on getting married in a house of worship check with whomever will be performing the ceremony beforehand to see what requirements they have.
 This can be a combination of different "secular" types, including group courses, one-on-one meetings with a religious advisor, and/or compatibility tests.

 Online premarital counseling courses - If you and your partner prefer a more private experience there are online courses you can take.
 Online courses generally take no more than half a day and will help facilitate discussion with you and your partner and give thoughtful information about how to anticipate and positively respond to potential conflicts in your marriage.
-Typically you will receive a certificate of completion at the end of the course.
+Typically, you will receive a certificate of completion at the end of the course.

 One-one-one professional counseling- Probably the most traditional method of pre-marriage counseling, meeting with a professional counselor is a great way to ensure your counseling is specifically tailored to your relationship.
 This means you can tackle the issues or struggles that you believe have the potential to cause future problems or that you simply value enough to want to start working on before you get married.
-Plus, when you're meeting with a professional counselor you know your sessions are completely confidential.
+Plus, when you're meeting with a professional counselor you know your sessions are completely confidential

 Compatibility tests or questionnaires - Often given in conjunction with other types of premarital counseling, compatibility tests (while sounding intimidating) are simply assessments designed to find areas where you and your partner already have a strong foundation of respect and communication and to identify areas that may require you to revisit and spend more time discussing.
 These assessments aren't meant to be a pass or fail test, leaving you and your partner feeling discouraged if you didn't achieve perfect compatibility.
 Instead, you will most likely see them used as a resource to help facilitate your professional counseling by ensuring that you're addressing what most needs to be addressed in your relationship.